Welcome to my PlentyBread review! So you want to know whether it is a scam or legit?

 It doesn’t add up.

 In other words, the lack of social media presence is a significant scam warning!

 Fake About Us Page

-Once you click on About Us page, you’ll get a pretty convincing story about the beginnings of PlentyBread website.
+Once you click on the About Us page, you’ll get a pretty convincing story about the beginnings of the PlentyBread website.

 They say they started way back in 2015 intending to make a network where influencers could promote for advertisers.